 - Pioneering non-invasive radiation treatment for life-threatening heart arrhythmias

 - Participating in the National Children’s Study, the largest U.S. study of child and human health ever conducted

 - Leading research, teaching and community engagement to improve population health through Washington University’s Institute for Public Health

 Ongoing basic science research includes:

-- Developing new strategies to fight antibiotic resistance, including vaccines against sugerbugs
+- Developing new strategies to fight antibiotic resistance, including vaccines against sugerbugs and alternatives to antibiotics

 - Leading an international effort to map major brain circuits to understand how the mind works and the roots of brain disease

 - Pioneering studies probing the links between obesity and malnutrition and the community of microbes living in the gut